Red junglefowl: Habitat

-Behaviour and ecology
+Behaviour

+The red junglefowl is very shy of humans compared with the domesticated chicken.
+The eggs and chicks are cared for only by the hens.

+Male birds announce their presence with the well-known "cock-a-doodle-doo" call, referred to as "crowing".
+This both attracts potential mates and makes other male birds in the area aware of the risk of fighting a breeding competitor.
+The crowing of roosters is controlled by their circadian clock.
+When one rooster announces the break of dawn, others in the vicinity immediately follow.

+Chickens are highly social animals, and a strict pecking order exists in flocks.
+The top-ranking rooster always crows first, followed by its subordinates, in descending order of social rank.

+Their call structure is complex and they have distinctive alarm calls for aerial and ground predators to which others react appropriately.
+Male red junglefowl have a shorter crowing sound than domestic roosters; the call cuts off abruptly at the end.

 Red junglefowl regularly bathe in dust to keep the right balance of oil in their plumage.
 The dust absorbs extra oil and subsequently falls off.

 Flight in these birds is almost purely confined to reaching their roosting areas at sunset in trees or any other high and relatively safe places free from ground predators, and for escape from immediate danger through the day.

 Dominant male junglefowl appear to defend a territory against other dominant males, and the size of the territories has been inferred based on the proximity of roosts.
 Beebe concluded that territories were rather small, especially as compared to some of the pheasants with which he was familiar.
 This was supported by Collias and Collias, who reported that adjacent roost sites can be as close as 100 m.
-Within flocks, male red junglefowl exhibit dominance hierarchies and dominant males tend to have larger combs than subordinate males.
+Within flocks, male red junglefowl exhibit dominance hierarchies, and dominant males tend to have larger combs than subordinate males.
 Red junglefowl typically live in flocks of one to a few males and several females.
-Males are more likely to occur alone than are females.
+Males are more likely to occur alone than females.